ChainSafe/gossamer/pkg/scale/README.md

 ### Varying Data Type

 A VaryingDataType is analogous to a Rust enum.
 A VaryingDataType needs to be registered using the  `RegisterVaryingDataType` function with it's associated `VaryingDataTypeValue` types.  `VaryingDataTypeValue` is an interface with one `Index() uint` method that needs to be implemented.
-The returned `uint` index should be unique per type and needs to be the same index as defined in the Rust enum.
+The returned `uint` index should be unique per type and needs to be the same index as defined in the Rust enum to ensure interopability.

 ```
 import (